Actively Recruiting

 You may qualify if you...

-• Seen in person or via telemedicine in an emergency department, walk-in clinic, or primary care practice
+• Seen in person or via telemedicine in an emergency department, walk-in clinic, or their registered primary care practice

-• Presenting with one of these complaints: acute diarrhea (at least one day with three or more loose stools in last 7 days), sore throat, nasal congestion, increased or purulent nasal discharge, earache or ear discharge, shortness of breath, cough, increased or purulent sputum, muscle aches, anosmia, dysgeusia, burning urine, urinary frequency and urgency, dysuria, limb traumatic injury, cervical/thoracic/lumbar back pain, or fever
+• Presenting with one of the following complaints: acute diarrhea (three or more loose stools in 24 hours within last 7 days), sore throat, nasal congestion, increased or purulent nasal discharge, earache or ear discharge, shortness of breath, cough, increased or purulent sputum, muscle aches, anosmia, dysgeusia, burning urine, urinary frequency and urgency, dysuria, limb traumatic injury, cervical/thoracic/lumbar back pain, or fever

 Not Eligible